-Having worked with thousands of women whilst building DrivenWoman since 2013, I have seen many women who have lost confidence to the demands of others, either in the workplace or at home.
+Having worked with thousands of women whilst building DrivenWoman since 2013, we have seen many women who have lost confidence due to the demands of others, either in the workplace or at home, or a combination of both.
 They express this sense of loss by feeling stuck and procrastinating when in fact they feel out of place because they have lost connection to who they really are.
-Women are afraid to express their true essence and would rather stay invisible than show up ready to enthusiastically share their ideas and aspirations.
+Women are afraid to express their authentic selves and would rather stay invisible than show up ready to enthusiastically share their ideas and aspirations.
 Woman need help building confidence in their work and careers.

 Women feel out of place because they have lost connection to their true selves.

 80 percent of women suffer from low self esteem (Dove global study).
 The opposite of self-doubt is when people feel that they ‘belong’ and are surrounded by people who respect and appreciate them for who they are.
 In a world built on masculine values many women feel that they don’t belong.
 A Forbes article shares one woman’s account of trying to fit into the predominantly masculine corporate system:

 “Imagine that you live with a constant fear of being judged – the natural reaction is to keep a low profile and to not try to make yourself too noticeable.”

 According to a study by Bain Company published by the Harvard Business Review, women who had more than two years on the job had their confidence plummet by nearly 50%.
 Another article by Harvard Business Review further highlights the point that women want to stay out of the spotlight at work.

 “Women turn to invisibility to avoid a backlash from bosses and colleagues.”

 Research published by The Telegraph claims that three quarters of women lack confidence to ask for senior positions at work.